Most Basic HDR processing Technique:

 What to Shoot For HDR

 I feel HDR is perfect for any subject matter.
 For this method, a still subject is ideal as any movement will show up as a ghost in the processed HDR image.
 One thing to be careful with is portraiture.
 The HDR process tends to make people look dirty.
 The HDR process has the tendency to exaggerate details, which can be very unattractive in portraiture.
-Later we will cover techniques to clean up these images.

 How to Shoot For HDR